gregharding/VRope/README.md

 ### Modifications:

-- added retina fix (works on iPhone 4+ and iPad 3)
+- added retina fix (tested on iPhone 4s and iPad 3)
 - added global gravity for points, making it easy to update gravity for the entire rope system
-- added individual gravity for points, making it easy to update gravity for each specific point
+- added individual gravity support for points, making it easy to update gravity for each specific point
 - added support to init/attach rope to a joint, rather than two bodies, allowing the rope to join away from body origins

 ### TODO:
-- add nicer gravity variable to each rope, rather than using a global gravity hack in VPoint
+- add nicer gravity variables to ropes and points, rather than using a global gravity hack in VPoint
+- remove references to older/deprecated cocos2d classes/methods, pre-cocos 1.x
 - test and fix stuff for cocos2d v2.x

 Usage